dcragusa/LeetCode/README.md

 [18.](20/18.py)
 **4Sum** -
 Given an array `nums` of `n` integers and an integer `target`, are there elements `a`, `b`, `c`, and `d` in `nums` such that `a + b + c + d = target`?
-Find all unique quadruplets in the array which gives the sum of target.
+Find all unique quadruplets in the array which gives the sum of `target`.

 [19.](20/19.py)
 **Remove Nth Node From End of List** -
-Given a linked list, remove the _n_-th node from the end of list and return its head.
+Given a linked list, remove the n<sup>th</sup> node from the end of list and return its head.

 [20.](20/20.py)
 **Valid Parentheses** -